Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Introduction

-The local structure around a holomorphic submanifold $Y$ is studied in seminal works of Grauert \cite{Grauert} and Griffiths \cite{Griffiths}, in which some basic notions in algebraic geometry are developed, for example infinitesimal neighbourhoods, notions of positivity of vector bundles and subvarieties, and some vanishing theorems (see \cite{Movasati} for a survey).
-In this, and related works, what is often sought after is a ``transverse foliation'' by which is meant a family of disjoint subvarieties $S_{y}$ for $y\in Y$ such that $S_y\cap Y = \{y\}$.
-We have avoided the use of this terminology, but what we produce is clearly analogous only we do not require that these subvarieties vary holomorphically in $y$.
-This highlights the key difference: the existence of such a foliation varying holomorphically places strong restrictions on the normal bundle, but by allowing a weaker notion we have existence always.
-Of course one of the main uses of the deformation to the normal cone in algebraic geometry is to get around the non-existence of holomorphic tubular neighbourhoods (as used, for example, in intersection theory).
+Infinitesimal neighbourhoods in algebraic geometry (now called ``formal neighbourhoods") appear from the work of Zariski and Grothendieck.
+One of the main uses of the deformation to the normal cone in algebraic geometry is to get around the non-existence of holomorphic tubular neighbourhoods (as used, for example, in intersection theory).
 Thus it is not particularly surprising that this same deformation appears here. {\bf Geodesics in the space of K\"ahler Metrics:} The Dirichlet problem for the complex HMAE has a long history, going back at least as far as the fundamental work of Bedford-Taylor \cite{BedfordTaylor}.
 The existence of smooth (or regular) solutions is a difficult and much studied problem and can depend in a subtle way on the boundary data (see \cite{Guedjbook} for a survey).
 Following work of Semmes \cite{Semmes}, Mabuchi \cite{Mabuchi2}, Donaldson \cite{Donaldson}, it is known that in the case of compact fibres the existence of solutions can be interpreted as geodesic rays in the space of K\"ahler metrics, and the existence of regular solutions has deep implications to the theory of extremal metrics (for example \cite{ChenTian,RossNystrom, Sturm4,Sturm1,Sturm2, Yanir, Yanir2, SongZelditch} among others).
 In the above we consider this problem for the deformation to the normal cone of a submanifold $Y$.
 This family is the simplest non-trivial example of a \emph{test-configuration} that lies at the heart of the Yau-Tian-Donaldson conjecture connecting the existence of a constant scalar curvature K\"ahler metric with the algebro-geometric notion of K-stability, and has been studied from a number of points of view (for example \cite{Apostolov, Hwang, Ross1, Ross2, Nystrom}).
-So another interpretation of Theorem \ref{thm:mainhmae2} is that the Phong-Sturm geodesic in the space of K\"ahler metrics associated to the test-configuration given by the deformation to the normal cone of a submanifold $Y$ is regular near the orbit of $Y$. {\bf Envelopes, Equilibrium Set and the Hele Shaw flow:} The kind of envelopes we consider above are basic objects in the study of the Monge-Amp\`ere equation (see for example \cite[Ch.
+So another interpretation of Theorem \ref{thm:mainhmae2} is that the Phong-Sturm geodesic in the space of K\"ahler metrics associated to the test-configuration given by the deformation to the normal cone of a submanifold $Y$ is regular near the orbit of $Y$. {\bf Envelopes and Equilibrium Sets:} The kind of envelopes we consider above are basic objects in the study of the Monge-Amp\`ere equation (see for example \cite[Ch.
 6]{Klimek}).
 They are related to the asymptotic behaviour of the partial Bergman kernel involving holomorphic sections that vanish to a particular order along the submanifold $Y$.
 This was first studied in detail in the toric case by Schiffman-Zelditch \cite{Shiffman} who introduced the name \emph{forbidden region} essentially for the complement of what we call the equilibrium set.
 This was then taken up by Berman \cite{Berman2} in the general projective case (from whom we have taken the terminology \emph{equilibrium set}) who proves, among other things, that the envelopes are $C^{1,1}$, and then again by Berman-Demailly \cite{BermanDemailly} in the setting of big K\"ahler classes.
 We refer the reader also to Ross-Singer \cite{RossSinger} and Ross-Witt-Nystr\"om \cite{RossNystrom2} where these envelopes are considered further.